bahmutov/vue-calculator/blog/README.md

 ![Decimal test fails](./images/decimal-fails.png)

-A power of Cypress test is that it runs in the browser.
+A power of Cypress test is that it runs in the real browser.
 Let's debug the failing test.
 Put a breakpoint in the `src/components/Calculator.vue`

 ```js
 decimal() {